Frequently asked questions

 Yes, the application process will be through CASPA.
 In addition, there is an NAU Graduate College Application that must be completed and submitted by the September 1 deadline.

-CASPA opens April 16, and will close September 1 for this program.
-The NAU Graduate Application will be available in April as well.
+CASPA opens mid-April and closes September 1 for this program.
+The NAU Graduate Application will be available during this time as well.

-most qualified candidates will be invited for an interview.
-Interviews will begin in September.
+most qualified candidates will be invited for an in-person interview.
+Interviews will begin in September or October and run through December.

 accepted into the program?